awmanoj/awmanoj.github.io/_posts/2022-02-14-the-nuggets-from-the-richest-man-in-babylon.md

 ---
 layout: post
-title: The nuggets of wisdom from the book 'The Richest Man In Babylon'
+title: Nuggets of wisdom from the book 'The Richest Man In Babylon'
 author: Manoj Awasthi
 categories: books
 ---